slurmulon/gooey/README.md

       - Complicates client and API entity models with compsition combinations (e.g. A, B, C, AB, AC, BC, ABC)
       - Nested sub-entities are difficult to access and work with in API routing systems, Restful or not.
 To my knowledge no URL standards exist for this.
       - Fails to address client issue of cleanly managing responses with complex entity compositions
-      - Can be hard to test
+      - Can be difficult to test

 On a semi-related note, the mechanism of data synchronization and "binding" in modern JS frameworks is often re-invented and sometimes implemented with inefficient and bug-prone solutions that emphasize digest cycles or queued listeners.